-Protect your organisation against the specter of inherent bias by using a variety of different data sets and points of view.
+Protect your organisation against the spectre of inherent bias by using a variety of different data sets and points of view.
 It’s important to have everyone involved throughout the process, but it’s the responsibility of the company’s leader to manage these potentially conflicting data sets and steer the group toward a forecast that maximises value for the organisation as a whole.

 With quantitative, accurate information, your forecast can steer your company through its decision-making process and help its leaders see a clear picture of its performance.

 Instead of brushing your incorrect projections under the rug, use them to constantly refine your methods and improve your accuracy for future efforts.
 Remember that a forecast is simply an aggregation of historical data paired with assumptions about future business conditions and strategic goals.
 Sales data, meanwhile, is the effect of actual organisational mechanisms on buyer behaviour.
 By analysing where these two concepts diverge you can get the most value out of your forecasting initiative.

 Forecasts aren’t meant to be perfect predictors of the company’s fortunes: They’re tools used to inform high-level strategic decisions.

 Know your buyers intimately

 Since a sales forecast ideally attempts to identify when, where, and how your customers buy your product, it makes sense that understanding customer segments and buyer behaviour is an important part of forecasting accurately.